Overview

 3. How to Pre-Load the Lazy Modules

-To improve the loading time of the Scheduler module (which is now delayed until the user navigates to /scheduler
+To improve the loading time of the Scheduler feature (which is now delayed until the user navigates to /scheduler

-) we can preload the modules right after the application startup.
+) we can preload the lazy routes right after the application startup.

-as the strategy the application will only load the bundles required for the initial startup before the application is loaded but it will also immediately start pre-loading the lazy modules.
+as the strategy, the application will only load the bundles required for the initial startup, but it will also immediately start pre-loading the lazy routes.
 That will not affect the initial loading time but it will improve the loading time for the dynamic routes.
+(This works for both lazy modules and lazy standalone routes/components.)

 routes,